nhcooper123/blue-whale-bes/manuscript/revision/response.md

 * In lines XX we mention the trophic influence on isotopic signatures [NEED to DO this]
 * We have added the West et al reference at lines XX and XX
 * We have added an explanation of d13C and d15N at line XX: "Note that carbon and nitrogen isotopes are expressed as d13C and d15N values, i.e. relative to a standard and as ratios of the rare (13C, 15N) to common (12C, 14N) isotope"
-* We have added the McMahon reference at line XX [ADD]
+* We have added the McMahon reference at line XX

 The reported baleen growth rates fit the literature, but I believe it may be worth mentioning in Line 61 that baleen gets worn down over time, and that the records are not full life spans.